 The extraction procedure is easy to follow:

 Open a coconut, scrape the white flesh into shredded chunks using a sharp knife, add a little boiling water to soften it, and squeeze as if you were milking the coconut.
-This can be accomplished by hand and ensures that there are no unwanted additives in your coconut milk.
+This can be accomplished by hand and ensures no unwanted additives in coconut milk.
 A similar process is used in modern industrial methods, albeit on a larger scale.

 Which Coconut Milk Brands Are Truly Vegan?